 What employment opportunities will be available?

-The construction of the transmission line is likely to involve up to 100 people over an 18-month construction period.
+The construction of the transmission line is likely to involve up to 100 people over an 24-month construction period.

-The Robbins Island and Jim’s Plain projects are an up to $1.6 billion investment in the Circular Head region and Tasmania.
-There'll be many opportunities for local businesses and the community to get involved.
+The Renewable Energy Parks are an up to $1.5 billion investment in the Circular Head region and Tasmania.
+There’ll be many opportunities for local businesses and the community to get involved.

-Our projects will create employment opportunities, with up to 400 people needed for construction.
+Our projects will create employment, with up to 400 people needed for construction.
 At full development, an operational workforce of up to 65 people will be needed.
 Goods and services likely to be sourced locally during construction and operation of the projects include:

 - Accommodation and catering